francisfjin/geospatial-classif/README.md

 ## Topic

-Project addresses the geographical variations in socioeconomic mobility amongst children in minority communities across America.
-Using Binary and Multi-label Classification machine learning methods, the model predicts the level of future socioeconomic mobility in a community using a variety of social, educational, and economic attributes.
-The project highlights the most important factors contributing to successful upward mobility using Feature Engineering, and deploys interactive visualizations with Plotly to portray the results.
+Project addresses the geographical variations in socioeconomic mobility amongst children in minority communities across America using Binary/Multi-label Classification machine learning methods.
+The model predicts the level of future socioeconomic mobility using a variety of social, educational, and economic features, and highlights the most important features contributing to successful upward mobility, while deploying interactive visualizations with Plotly to portray results.

 ## Data